tedg-cisco/documents/Integrate SPDX Generation in S&TO Pipelines.md

 ### Step 1: Assess Current Build Environments and Package Managers

+**Identify S&TO Build Environments To Partner With**:
+   - Create a list of all S&TO development teams and their build environments.
+      - BES team has volunteered to be the pilot partner.

 **Identify Build Environments**:
    - Create a list of the majority of build environments used (e.g., Jenkins, GitHub Actions, CircleCI, GitLab CI).
    - Document the build processes and workflows.